Makalu Base camp Trek

 Bring Official Papers

 Some required official documents are your valid passport and four extra passport-sized photographs (for trekking permits).
-It would help if you had travel insurance, airline tickets, and luggage tags.
+Travel insurance, airline tickets, and luggage tags would help.
 You can obtain visas upon entry into Nepal.
-For detailed information, we request you to visit our visa page.
+For detailed information, please visit our visa page.

 Money & Credit card Info

-Your card provider blocks most credit cards, master, and Visa cards.
-It may be because of security reasons.
-It may sometimes bring you into a problematic situation where you can’t get money from ATMs.
-You may find it challenging to pay for your treks and tours.
+Your card provider blocks most credit cards, including Master and Visa cards.
+This may be for security reasons.
+It may sometimes lead to a problematic situation where you can’t get money from ATMs, making paying for your treks and tours challenging.
 To free yourself from this problem, call your card provider before traveling to Nepal.

 It would help if you informed them that you are traveling to Nepal.
-Ensure they give the authorization for the payment.
+Ensure they authorize the payment.
 In Nepal, you must pay a 3.5 % credit card commission, per Nepal Bank rules, on top of your payable amount for the trek cost.
-So, please be sure that you bring some cash in USD to pay us.
+So, please bring some cash in USD to pay us.

-Likewise, be sure you have a small amount for your daily expenses, and those items not included in our cost.
-We request you not to change money at the Airport.
+Likewise, be sure you have a small amount for your daily expenses, which are not included in our cost.
+We request that you do not change your money at the airport.
 The exchange rate is meager there.
 Our office provides you with the facility to change your money.
-Or, you can get help from Money Changers in Thamel.
+You can also get help from Money Changers in Thamel.

 Flight delay